 A domain name gives online businesses a unique electronic address.
 You can arrange to buy a domain name yourself or through an internet service provider (ISP).

-To purchase a .com.au or .net.au, you must be a commercial entity and possess either an Australian Company Number (ACN) or Australian Business Number (ABN).
+To buy a .com.au or .net.au, you must be a commercial entity and have an Australian Company Number (ACN) or Australian Business Number (ABN).

 You can check the availability of your domain name registration at .au Domain Administration.